-For a very long time, absolutely nothing was happening.
+For a long time, absolutely nothing was happening.

-There was simply a vast and eternal void stretching throughout infinity.
-This void wasn’t black, it wasn’t white - it wasn’t anything at all.
-You couldn’t even call it empty, because there was no a container to be empty.
-And actually, it is incorrect to say this went on for a very long time because time is a thing and, if you recall, things did not yet exist.
+There was simply an eternal void stretching throughout infinity.
+This void wasn’t black, it wasn’t white.
+It wasn’t anything at all.
+You couldn’t really call it empty, because there was not a container to be empty.

-In this way, an eternal nothingness just kind of went about it’s nonexistence.
+Anyways, this nothingness just kind of went about its nonexistence.
 It was a total mind-fuck.

-Fortunately, my parents had carved out an oasis of relative sanity in the foothills of Colorado, which is precisely where my small part in this cosmic drama picked up.
-And where I took on the daunting task of stumbling through this great mystery with some semblance of grace and the ambition to also make a little sense out of things along the way.
-I’m still at it today.
+I took on the daunting task of stumbling through this great mystery with some semblance of grace and the ambition to also make a little sense out of things along the way.